-Ocean County College's Office of Disability Services supports students with a documented disability by providing reasonable accommodations and services to ensure equal access to all programs and activities available through the College's educational and professional offerings.
+Ocean County College's Office of Disability Services supports students with disabilities by providing reasonable accommodations and services to ensure equal access to all programs and activities available through the College's educational and professional offerings.
 Our goal is to empower, support and guide our diverse student community in achieving, promoting and encouraging independence, self-advocacy and success.
 We are committed to providing access for all students with documented permanent disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (1990, as amended in 2008) and applicable state law.

-Students with documentation of a learning disability, medical/physical disability, visual or hearing disability, and/or psychological/psychiatric disability may initiate their request for accommodations online at go.ocean.edu/intake.
-In collaboration with the student, an All requests for reasonable accommodations are considered on a case-by-case and course-by-course basis.
+Students with documentation of a learning disability, medical/physical disability, visual or hearing disability, and/or psychological psychiatric disability may initiate their request for accommodations online at go.ocean.edu/intake.
+Requests for reasonable accommodations are considered on a case-by-case and course- by-course basis.
 Documentation review and a student interview assists the Disability Services staff to: